What is a concussion?

 How are concussions treated?

-Good Shepherd provides an interdisciplinary team approach to treat post concussion symptoms.
-Your team, which may include a rehabilitation physician, a neuropsychologist, a physical therapist, an occupational therapist and a speech therapist, will design a specific treatment program to address your symptoms.
+Good Shepherd provides an interdisciplinary team approach, which is led by a physician medicine and rehabilitation physician who specializes in treating concussion symptoms.
+After a comprehensive evaluation by our physician, your team may include a neuropsychologist, a physical therapist, an occupational therapist and a speech therapist.
+Together, the team will design a specific treatment program to address your symptoms.
 Our goal is to help you recover as quickly as possible and return to your normal level of activity.

 What is the recovery time from a concussion?